Travelers Living in Different Households or States

 When traveling, odds are you're going to have friends or family going with you.
-You may not always be looking to insure everybody, of course.
+You may not always be looking to insure all travelers, of course.
 But when you are, here are a few things to remember.

 All companies prefer that only travelers residing in the same household be together on one policy, and a number of companies will actually require this.
 Some go a step farther and will even require that only a spouse and your dependent be insured with you.
 Even when they don't, should you have to file a claim, paperwork will typically be sent only to the primary insured on a given policy.
 So if you have multiple travelers living in different homes, this leads to a situation where everyone's paperwork will be going through whoever is the primary on their policy.